-Due to the Coronavirus crisis, the government has introduced the Coronavirus Job Retention Scheme.
-This is one of a number of measures brought in by the government to support businesses and save jobs.
+Due to the Coronavirus crisis, the government introduced the Coronavirus Job Retention Scheme.
+This was one of a number of measures brought in by the government to support businesses and save jobs.

 What is furlough?

 Furlough leave is when your employer offers you a temporary leave of absence as an alternative to dismissing you by making you redundant.